-G. CHANGES IN ELIGIBILITY PRIOR TO THE EFFECTIVE DATE OF THE CONTRACT or share of the rental payment.
+G. CHANGES IN ELIGIBILITY PRIOR TO THE EFFECTIVE DATE OF THE CONTRACT

+Changes in subsidy standard and Total Tenant Payment (TTP) that occur during the period between issuance of a voucher and prior to lease-up with the approved rental unit may affect the family's eligibility or share of the rental payment.
 The PHA, at its discretion, may take a voucher back when a change in a family's household occurs in order to re-determine the correct voucher size.
 The family will be given no less than 60 days of search time with the corrected voucher size.